Internet in the United Kingdom: Early years

 The UK has been involved in the research and development of packet switching, communication protocols, and internetworking since their origins.
 The development of these technologies was international from the beginning.
 While the research and development that led to the Internet protocol suite (and the early infrastructure and governance of the Internet) was driven and funded by the United States, it also involved and applied the work of British (and French) researchers.
-In particular, Donald Davies independently invented and pioneered the implementation of packet switching and associated communication protocols and computer network design at the National Physical Laboratory starting in 1965, which was incorporated into the design of the ARPANET in the United States; internetworking was pioneered by Peter Kirstein at University College London (UCL) beginning in 1973 and he and his team at UCL participated in the Internet Experiment Notes (IEN) work to design TCP/IP (which incorporated new concepts for internetworking developed by Louis Pouzin in France around the same time); and Tim Berners-Lee invented the World Wide Web in 1989 while working at CERN in Switzerland.
+In particular, Donald Davies independently invented and pioneered the implementation of packet switching and associated communication protocols and computer network design at the National Physical Laboratory starting in 1965, which was incorporated into the design of the ARPANET in the United States; internetworking was pioneered by Peter Kirstein at University College London (UCL) beginning in 1973 and he and his team at UCL participated in the Internet Experiment Notes (IEN) work to design TCP/IP (which incorporated new concepts for internetworking developed by Louis Pouzin in France around the same time); and Tim Berners-Lee invented the World Wide Web as an information-sharing service built on top of the Internet in 1989 while working at CERN in Switzerland.